 However, because Horizontal Machining is considered more productive than Vertical Machining, it is more widely used.

-The best material to use with CNC manufacturing software is mostly determined by the manufacturing utility itself and its specs.
+The best material to use with CNC manufacturing software is determined mainly by the manufacturing utility itself and its specs.

 Most materials can be machined as long as they have enough hardness, tensile strength, shear strength, and chemical and temperature resistance to endure the machining process.